 MSTR Metrics

-I recommend going through the following video and/or PowerPoint presentation to get a full understanding of what I am going to go through int he rest of the page.
+I recommend going through the following video and/or PowerPoint presentation to get a full understanding of what I am going to go through in the rest of the page.
 The video is me narrating the PowerPoint presentation.
 In Both, I go over the framework of the model, different assumptions made, and the different scenarios.
 From there I was able to compile some results and conduct some analysis to plot the behavior of how the metrics in question change and how they relate to each other.

 A point to note is that the behavior mapped out in this model to simulate what happens during an ATM share offering is somewhat similar to when convertible debt is issued to buy Bitcoin, but it is a little bit different.
 Reason for this is that the money raised from the debt offering can be used immediately to buy Bitcoin, but the shares represented by the debt will be converted at some point down the road assuming the debt is even converted.
 The price at which the debt is converted into shares are set in the terms of the converts when they are issued, which will most likely be at a price level different than the spot price at the time of issuance and conversion.
 Overall, it is a similar idea, they are issuing new shares to raise capital to buy Bitcoin.
 It just works a little differently.